Requirements for FIRST Board of Directors members

-- The Board of Directors (as a whole) shall communicate to the membership any relevant issues or business which in their judgment affects them or the organisation in a strategic way.
+- The Board of Directors (as a whole) shall communicate to the membership any relevant issues or business which in their judgment affects them or the organization in a strategic way.

 - A FIRST Board of Directors member should be prepared to represent FIRST's best interests in internal and external dealings.

-- A FIRST Board of Directors member should be prepared to promote FIRST's profile internationally, and encourage interest in FIRST membership from non-FIRST member organisations and individuals.
+- A FIRST Board of Directors member should be prepared to promote FIRST's profile internationally, and encourage interest in FIRST membership from non-FIRST member organizations and individuals.

 - A FIRST Board of Directors member should be prepared to promote interest in FIRST activities within the membership by encouraging support from the membership for FIRST projects.